prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ```

-So, now that we have a test-doc in our new collection, let’s go back to our sales_view snippet and see if we can get that data.
+So, now that we have a test-doc in our new collection, let’s go back to our *sales_view* Snippet and see if we can get that data.

 We are going to do this in the **JavaScript Editor** panel.
 All we need to do is create a function which will get all the docs in the *sales_events* collection:
 * The important thing here is to call *Spark.setScriptData()* so that we can send information to the HTML panel for rendering.

 In the example below, the first line is going to send data to the HTML renderer.
 The first field is just the title of the data we want to send.
-It doesn’t have to be “form” as below, it can be called anything.
+It doesn’t have to be *form* as used below, it can be called anything.

 Likewise, *SnippetProcessor()* and *view()* are names selected for this example, but can also be named anything you like: